heartrithm/market_data/README.md

 Sync 1m ETH candles for the last 90 days:
 `./sync.py candles --exchange=bitfinex --symbol=tETHUSD`

 If you want to sync more data use `--start=2020-01-01` for example.
-Running this after a previous sync will only sync candles that are missing in the database, at the beginning and end of the range.
+All syncs where candles are missing at the beginning of the range will catch up from start to [first candle in db], and then also sync [last candle in db] to now() (if --end isn't specified).